wp-plugins/display-sql-stats/readme.txt

 * first test version

 == Frequently Asked Questions ==

+= What about the shortcode? =
+[dsscode no=x] - where x is the number of you SQL statement

 = Where can I find more information on Google Charts? =